oceanprotocol-archive/OEPs/12/README.md

 ### Workflows

 From a high-level point of view, a workflow may be considered a view or representation of a real work.
 A workflow consists of an orchestrated and repeatable pattern of activities transformed into processes that transform or process information.

 In Ocean we use the concept of workflow to represent a list of tasks to accomplish with the intention of process data.

 From a technical point of view, a workflow is a type of Asset (it takes advantage of all the Ocean plumbing of registering, metadata publishing, resolving, etc.).
 The main objective of a workflow is to describe an execution pipeline.
-A workflow can be splitted in sequential stages, having each stage input, algorithm and output.
+ A workflow can be splitted in sequential stages, having each stage an input, transformation (via algorithm) and output.

 In the below example, a workflow is modeled in a JSON document with the following characteristics:

-* It has a list of sorted stages by the `stages.index` parameter to be executed sequencially
+* It has a list of sorted stages by the `stages.index` parameter to be executed sequentially
-* Each stage has a list of optional minimum requirements, like the image where it will be executed, cpu required, memory, etc.
+* Each stage has a list of minimum requirements, like the image required to support the execution of the algorithm, minimum cpu, memory, etc.
 * Each stage has an array of sorted input parameters.
 Each input parameter may be:
   - A DID (example: `"id": "did:op:12345"`)
-  - The output of a previous stage (example: `"previousStage": 0`)
+  - The output of a previous stage (example: `"previousIndexStage": 0`)
 * Each stage has one transformation entry.
 It includes the id (DID) of the asset in charge of process the input to generate some output
 * Each stage includes an entry with some additional output details.
 This could be a DID or a specific detail about the expected output.